madMAx43v3r/mmx-node/README.md

 sudo make install
 ```

+Make sure to uninstall any system package which provides a faulty version of RocksDB, like `librocksdb-dev`.

 (For some reason RocksDB developers thought it be a great idea to compile unusable libraries by default)

 ### Using packaged secp256k1